albill/albill.github.com/_posts/2004-03-28-personality-issues.markdown

 ---
+author: admin
+date: '2004-03-28 23:52:00'
 layout: post
+slug: personality-issues
+status: publish
 title: Personality Issues
-published: true
-meta: {}

-tags:
+wordpress_id: '75'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Monk, Sarastro and I had our final meeting dissolving Ouroboros this evening (and drank a toast of Irish Whiskey to our five years).
 We'll see if we rise again eventually or not.